RostamVPN/mullvadvpn-app/ios/README.md

-# Mullvad VPN iOS app
+# Rostam VPN iOS app

-This is the iOS version of the Mullvad VPN app.
+This is the iOS version of the Rostam VPN app.
 The app can be found on the Apple [App Store].

 All releases have signed git tags on the format `ios/<version>`.
 For changes between each release, see the [changelog].